- UNSW

 Related links

-For INPUD International Drug Users Day campaign, go to www.inpud.net and www.facebook.com/INPUD
+For INPUD International Drug Users Day campaign, go to www.inpud.net, opens in a new window and www.facebook.com/INPUD, opens in a new window

-S5 SpeakEasy Ep 6: Of Pride, Othering and Other Things…
+SpeakEasy S5 Ep6: Of Pride, Othering and Other Things…, opens in a new window

 In this episode, Annie & Carla speak with legendary drug user activist and all-round amazing woman Jude Byrne about the early days of drug user organisations in Australia, the importance of peer involvement in research and why she is so damned proud of her community.